fruityloops1/T4D/README.md

 - [x] Force the apps to use . or , depending on the settings

 ### v 0.9.6.0 to 1.0.0.0
-- [ ] Create Rotation and Position GUI for scale position and direction
+- [ ] Create Rotation and Position GUI
 - [ ] Fix Z-fighting (Add culling)
 - [ ] Minor stuff?
 - [ ] Bugfixing